 The solution to the problems posed by this plethora of interests was found in the creation of a non-profit charitable Company Limited by Guarantee.
 The Company's purpose was to hold the new building and all the underlying properties, and to give the OJC, the Oxford University Jewish Society (Oxford JSoc) and the kosher meals service assured use of the building in perpetuity.
 The OJC, the Hillel Foundation and the (successors to) the original trustees were all accorded rights of appointment to the directorate of the Company, (Oxford Synagogue and Jewish Centre Ltd)

 In the years since the Centre was built (in 1974), the Congregation has become increasingly 'pluralistic' in outlook and character.
 The OJC itself is a complex institution, which is difficult to describe, mainly because of the relative 'informality' of its own structures.
 Although the OJC describes itself as an 'independent orthodox' congregation, its constitution merely lays down that its objects include the 'advancement of the Jewish religion' and the provision of religious and welfare services for the 'Jews of Oxford'.
 Membership of the Congregation is open to 'all persons of the Jewish faith', albeit with the crucial rider that any individual's access to religious rites (including bar/batmitzvah, marriage, burial etc) depends on his/her halachic status.
 Both men and women are counted as full members, with non-Jewish spouses/partners of members offered non-voting associate status.
 Significantly, the community does not have a rabbi or other formal spiritual leader.
 Except on the High Holydays, when outside assistance is obtained for the orthodox services, and for part of the summer when absences create the need for some assistance with lehening, all the services are run by lay volunteers.

 The Jews of Oxford take great pride in the inclusiveness of their institutional structures - a pride that is reinforced by the favourable feedback received from the continuous streams of short- and long-term visitors that pass through the city.
-They are also proud of the fact that their Congregation is vibrant and growing (the Jewish Centre is currently undergoing a major programme of extensions and refurbishment to meet the needs of the next generation).
+They are also proud of the fact that their Congregation is vibrant and growing (the Jewish Centre undergwent a major programme of extensions and refurbishment in 2003 to meet the needs of the next generation).